orisai/exceptions/docs/README.md

 	  with original exception added as previous (`$new->withPrevious($previous)`).
 - They should not be [part of the function signature](#exceptions-as-part-of-the-function-signature).
-- Unless the exception subclass covers a common use case, e.g. adds useful info via name or property or the exception has valid reason to be catched then an existing uncatched exception should be used.
+- Unless the exception subclass covers a common use case, e.g. adds useful info via name or property or the exception has valid reason to be caught then an existing uncaught exception should be used.

 We currently provide following unchecked exceptions: